|Invitation for Visiting Fellow and Postdoctoral Research Associate Applications

 All James Madison Program Fellows must have a doctorate or equivalent degree.
 Fellowships are open to all regardless of citizenship.
 Fellows normally receive a stipend of one-half their academic-year salary plus a living allowance.
 The fellows’ home institutions are expected to provide at least half of their academic-year salaries in addition to all benefits.

-Early-career scholars without ongoing positions may apply for fully funded, 10-month postdoctoral research associate appointments.
+Early-career scholars without ongoing positions, who have recently received their Ph.D. degree, may apply for fully funded, 10-month postdoctoral research associate appointments.

 Applications are evaluated on the basis of (1) the significance of the proposed research; (2) the quality of the applicant's past research; and (3) the contribution the applicant is likely to make to higher education in the future.